 Managing urban run-off to the Reef

-Urban areas cover less than seven per cent of the Great Barrier Reef catchment.
+Urban areas cover less than one per cent of the Great Barrier Reef catchment.

 Yet stormwater run-off from urban and industrial land use and wastewater treatment plant releases contribute up to seven per cent of the dissolved inorganic nitrogen entering the Reef, and close to two per cent of the sediment that flows to the Reef.

 These activities can also impact the health of local waterways and the community benefits they provide.

 Who manages urban run-off?